diezcami/admu-notes/[SA21] Introduction to Sociology and Anthropology/lec-03 Development of Sociology.md

   * Sometimes an event can be functional in one respect and dysfunctional in another
     * eg. Industry: Society's way of life vs Environment, Marcos
 * **Conflict Perspective**
-  * View of society that focuses on processes of tension, competetion and change
+  * View of society that focuses on processes of tension, competiwtion and change
   * **Karl Marx** saw the struggle between social classes as the main force of change
   * Modern conflict is seen among many groups and interests as a fact of life in any society (eg. Generation Gaps)
     * Cannot be imposed by "Order and Stability" or merely conforming